 The contemporary design replaced the original 130-year-old ranch house that fell victim to flooding.
 The new home is divided into two sections: the public living areas and the private bedrooms and study.

-Onwuegbu (pronounced ON-way-BOO) was the first to leave for architecture school, receiving his bachelor’s and master’s degrees in architecture from the University of Utah by 2001.
+Onwuegbu (pronounced ON-way-BOO) was the first to leave for architecture school, receiving his bachelor’s and master’s degrees in architecture from The University of Utah by 2001.
 Walker stayed on at Nordstrom, but thanks to his father-in-law, who introduced him to the work of Robert Smithson, his interest in sculpture expanded to a passion for monumental earth art.
-Then, his father-in-law, who’d received his own degree from the Harvard Graduate School of Design and was teaching at Utah State University (Walker’s future alma mater), asked him why he hadn’t considered architecture.
+Then, his father-in-law, who’d received his own degree from the Harvard Graduate School of Design and was teaching at Utah State University, asked him why he hadn’t considered architecture.

-“I didn’t understand at that time there’s a big difference between buildings and architecture,” Walker says.
+“I didn’t understand at that time there’s a big difference between buildings and architecture,” says Walker, who graduated from The University of Utah.
 “A building isn’t aspiring to do anything, it’s just functioning; architecture has the ability to move people.
 I told him, ‘No, I’m just interested in doing artwork in the environment and inspiring people.’
 And he said, ‘What the hell do you think architecture is?’”

 The open kitchen provides additional space for the clients’ art and pottery collection. | Photo by Trevor Muhler